OpenGolfSim/help.opengolfsim.com/desktop/quick-start-guide.md

 ### [Mobile App Installation](/mobile/)

-Install the companion app on your iOS or Android device to control GSPro wirelessly.
+Install the companion app on your iOS or Android device to control your simulator wirelessly.

 ### [Video Replay Setup](/desktop/video)